greenboxal/doggohub/doc/integration/omniauth.md

 ## Enable or disable Sign In with an OmniAuth provider without disabling import sources

 >**Note:**
-This setting was introduced with version 8.8 of GitLab.
+This setting was introduced with version 8.8 of DoggoHub.

 Administrators are able to enable or disable Sign In via some OmniAuth providers.

 >**Note:**
-By default Sign In is enabled via all the OAuth Providers that have been configured in `config/gitlab.yml`.
+By default Sign In is enabled via all the OAuth Providers that have been configured in `config/doggohub.yml`.

 In order to enable/disable an OmniAuth provider, go to Admin Area -> Settings -> Sign-in Restrictions section -> Enabled OAuth Sign-In sources and select the providers you want to enable or disable.